What's the difference between product leadership and product management?

 Product managers execute on roadmaps; product leaders envision what those roadmaps should be.
-True product leaders don't just <em>manage</em> a product—they spot opportunities others miss, shape scope from ambiguity, and inspire teams to build something remarkable.
+In the Innovation Mode methodology, product leadership is the capability that connects opportunity discovery to market success - true product leaders don't just manage a product, they spot opportunities others miss, shape scope from ambiguity, and inspire teams to build something remarkable.

 • Product management focuses on execution: shipping features, managing backlogs, coordinating teams